furbrain/STIC/firmware/docs/source/index.rst

 This device uses `CircuitPython <https://circuitpython.org/>`_.
 All the code to run it is available on the device itself - just plug it in to a laptop and you'll see a USB drive appear.
 You can go in and change the code as you see fit.
-The version of CircuitPython that comes with the SAP6 has several additionaly libraries built in to it:
+The version of CircuitPython that comes with the SAP6 has several additional libraries built in to it:

 * `mag_cal <https://github.com/furbrain/CircuitPython_mag_cal>`_: This contains all the maths needed for calibration
 * `rm3100 <https://github.com/furbrain/CircuitPython_RM3100>`_: This is a device driver for the RM3100 magnetometer